RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.40/5

+**Scenario (if different):**
+A pharmaceutical company has discovered a minor labeling error on one of their widely-prescribed medications that could cause confusion about dosing timing, though it doesn't affect safety.
+The error exists across 847,000 bottles already distributed to 3,200 pharmacies nationwide.
+The company must decide whether to issue a public recall and corrective statement, send quiet notifications only to pharmacists, or wait until the next production batch to correct it silently.

 **Baseline Action:**
-Send formal written notifications to all 3,200 pharmacies that received the affected bottles, including corrected labeling information and mandatory instructions for pharmacists to verbally clarify proper dosing timing when dispensing the medication.
-Post a technical correction notice on the company's healthcare provider portal accessible to all prescribers.
+Send formal written notifications to all 3,200 pharmacies with corrected labeling information and instructions for pharmacists to verbally clarify proper dosing timing when dispensing the medication to patients, while posting a technical correction notice on the company's healthcare provider portal.

----

 **Higher Risk Action:**
-Send formal written notifications to all 3,200 pharmacies that received the affected bottles AND to all 28,000 physicians nationwide who have prescribed this medication in the past year, including corrected labeling information and mandatory instructions for pharmacists to verbally clarify proper dosing timing when dispensing.
-Post a technical correction notice on the company's healthcare provider portal with automated email alerts to all registered prescribers.

----
+Issue a comprehensive public recall campaign including press releases to major media outlets, social media announcements, direct mail notifications to all patients who have received prescriptions in the past 6 months (approximately 2.1 million people), automated phone calls to patient households, and mandatory point-of-sale alerts at all pharmacy chains nationwide, requiring pharmacists to contact every patient before dispensing.

 **Lower Risk Action:**
-Send formal written notifications only to the 500 highest-volume pharmacies (representing approximately 60% of the distributed bottles), including corrected labeling information and mandatory instructions for pharmacists to verbally clarify proper dosing timing when dispensing the medication.
-Post a technical correction notice on the company's healthcare provider portal accessible to all prescribers.
+Send confidential email notifications only to the pharmacy managers at the 50 largest pharmacy chains (representing about 60% of distribution volume) with corrected labeling information and suggested talking points, while updating the prescribing information on the company's internal medical affairs database for future reference inquiries.

-### Before Refinement

-**LLM Overall Score:** 3.40/5

 **LLM Dimension Scores:**
 - Risk Ordering: 2.00/5